 The quality of social housing, education, and healthcare are all examples of human rights issues that affect people every day.
 Young people should be equal stakeholder’s in speaking out about issues that affect their communities.
 Legal capability can help them overcome the barriers they face to political participation.
 This is especially true of young people who already face barriers based on their race, class, gender or sexuality.

-In order to believe everyone is equal under the rule of law, inequality must be directly tackled so that communities can restore their faith in the universality of human rights.
+In order to believe everyone is equal under the rule of law, representational inequality must be directly tackled so that communities can restore their faith in the universality of human right

 The views expressed in this article are those of the author and do not necessarily reflect the views of EachOther.